 Issuer CAs shall verify the source of a certificate request before issuance.
 The Issuer CA and any RA shall protect databases under their control and that are used to confirm Subscriber identity information from unauthorized modification or use.
 The Issuer CA shall perform its actions during the certificate issuance process in a secure manner.
-Certificate issuance by the Root CA requires an individual authorized by the Issuer CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificate issuance by the Root CA requires at least two individuals authorized by the Issuer CA (i.e. the CA system operator, system officer, or PKI administrator) one of whom deliberately issues a direct command in order for the Root CA to perform a certificate signing operation.

-4.3.2 Notifications to Subscriber by the CA of Issuance of Certificate
+4.3.2 Notifications to Subscriber by the CA of Issuance of Certificate and may use any reliable mechanism to deliver the Certificate to the Subscriber.

-The Issuer CA or RA shall notify the Subscriber within a reasonable time of certificate issuance and may use any reliable mechanism to deliver the Certificate to the Subscriber.
+The Issuer CA or RA shall notify the Subscriber within a reasonable time of certificate issuance